 \section{Problem Formulation}

-As mentioned in Section \ref{sec:Introduction}, the time-optimal control problem for chain-of-integrator systems is a classical problem in the theory of optimal control, remaining challenging to plan trajectories with input saturation, full state constraints \cite{he2020time}, and arbitrary terminal states \cite{kroger2011opening,berscheid2021jerk}.
+As mentioned in Section \ref{sec:Introduction}, time-optimal control for chain-of-integrator systems is a classical problem in the optimal control theory domain, remaining challenging to plan trajectories with input saturation, full state constraints \cite{he2020time}, and arbitrary terminal states \cite{kroger2011opening,berscheid2021jerk}.
 Generally, the problem can be summarized as